 The B.C.
 Transplant agency is looking to develop a strategy to better engage and inform MAID patients about the option of organ donation.
 While British Columbians have embraced MAID at higher rates than any other province or territory in the country, few people have opted to donate their organs and tissues.

-CAMAP President and member of DWDC’s Physicians Advisory Council, Dr. Stefanie Green, spoke to the Vancouver Sun, about why this might be the case: “I think there is indeed a probably unintentional void in the information we have from B.C.
+CAMAP President and member of DWDC’s Clinicians Advisory Council, Dr. Stefanie Green, spoke to the Vancouver Sun, about why this might be the case: “I think there is indeed a probably unintentional void in the information we have from B.C.
 Transplant.
 I know I’m not well-enough informed.”

 Quebec politician Diane Lamarre spoke about her mother’s assisted dying choice in this piece published by Le Journal de Quebec.
 (Article is in French.)

 “This decision gave her a lot of strength.”